dwongdev/sugoi-supernote/Guides/how to sideload supernote.md

 I'll go over various safety measures for sideloading programs (APKs) to reduce the possibility of dangerous software, but it's crucial to remember that no technique is 100% secure.
 Although they use virus-checking techniques, app shops such as F-Droid, Aurora, and even the Google Play Store are unable to provide 100% protection.
 The installation of third-party software carries an inherent risk.

-Disclaimer: It is possible that you may brick your device.
-Proceed at your own risk, and accept full responsibility.
-I cannot be held responsible for any problems that arise!
+**Notice:** You run the chance of possibly bricking your device.
+You assume full responsibility for your actions and proceed at your own risk.
+I cannot be responsible for any problems that could happen.
+It is also your duty to carry out your own due diligence research.

 It is essential to always back up your data before taking any further action!!